 The BART station (McArthur) is a short shuttle ride away, and from there you have access to the rest of the Bay Area, including downtown San Francisco.
 If you’ve got complicated sightseeing plans, you’re going to want to rent a car, but if you’re keeping local, or just going back and forth into the city, you won’t need one.

 Like many of the Bay Area hotels, the Sonesta Emeryville does not offer an airport shuttle service.
 The most convenient access is via BART from the Oakland Airport to the McArthur station, then take the free Emery-Go-Round (Powell/Shellmound) to the corner of the hotel.
 The shuttle also gives you access to other areas and the front desk staff will help you get on the right one.
 Parking is $12 per day, an amazingly affordable rate compared to other Bay Area parking rates.

 If you don’t have to be in the heart of the city, the hotel provides affordability and convenience an easy commute away.

-The Marriott Courtyard Emeryville is located at 5555 Shellmound Street in Emeryville, California.
-Rates start around $130 per night, and since the property is geared for business travelers, the best value will be found on weekends.
+The Sonesta Emeryville is located at 5555 Shellmound Street in Emeryville, California.
+Rates at the official website start around $130 per night, and since the property is geared for business travelers, the best value will be found on weekends.
 The hotel is often sold out during the week.
-You can compare rates at Hotels.com or Travelocity.
+You can compare rates at Hotels.com or TripAdvisor.